Advocacy Toolkit

 Helpful Tips

-• Be clear about what you want, listing the bill number and full name and any other pertinent ask.
+• Be clear about what you want, listing the bill number and the full name of the bill and any other pertinent ask.

-• Ask for a written response with his or her position.
+• Ask for a written response with their position.

 Addressing Members of Congress